Soledad Miranda

 Soledad Rendón Bueno (9 July 1943 – 18 August 1970), better known by her stage names Soledad Miranda or Susann Korda (or sometimes Susan Korday), was a Spanish actress and singer.
 She starred in several films directed by cult filmmaker Jess Franco, such as Count Dracula (1970), Vampyros Lesbos (1970), and She Killed in Ecstasy (1971).
 She also released numerous Spanish-language pop songs throughout the mid-sixties.

 Miranda died in a car accident on a Lisbon highway in August 1970: she was aged 27.
 She was just about to sign a film contract with Franco's producer, Karl Heinz Mannchen.

 Biography

 Early life

 Soledad Miranda was born Soledad Rendón Bueno on 9 July 1943 in Seville, Spain.
-Soledad (whose name translates as solitude or loneliness) was the niece of the famous Spanish singer-actress-flamenco dancer, Paquita Rico.
+Soledad (from the Spanish for Our Lady of Solitude) was the niece of the famous Spanish singer-actress-flamenco dancer, Paquita Rico.
 At age 8, Miranda made her professional debut when she was hired as a flamenco dancer and singer- first in the "Youth Galas" at the Seville Fair and San Fernando theatre, and then on a tour throughout southern Spain.